ADLINK/sema-windows/README.md

 * **Windows OS**
       Windows 10 64bit
 * **Linux OS**
-      TBD (Provide by end of Feb.
-2020)
+       Kernel 4.4 or above
 * **Yocto Linux**
-      TBD (Provide by end of Feb.
+      TBD (Provide by end of Mar.
 2020)
 * **VxWorks (by request)**
 * **QNX (by request)**